timothyouano/Unity-Android-Microsoft-Vision-Api-Demo/README.md

 3. Change the fileName inside VisionAPI script to your desired image to be processed, the example project uses the images in the StreamingAssets

-Any issues?
+# Any issues?
 Make a thread and well fix it together!
-Hit me up on facebook, I'll respond ASAP - https://www.facebook.com/TrashTalkTim
+Hit me up on facebook, I'll respond ASAP - [Timothy O. Ouano ](https://www.facebook.com/TrashTalkTim)